 The government is virtually run by corporations and the military (research the military industrial complex).
 American voters generally get to choose between a well-connected, wealthy Republican or a well-connected, wealthy Democrat.
 They’re the same, but the illusion of choice keeps us content.
-In the current presidential campaign, Bernie Sanders is somewhat of exception to being a puppet of the elite.
-However, it’s still unacceptable that good candidates outside of the two party system are not really given a chance.
+It’s still unacceptable that good candidates outside of the two party system are not really given a chance.

-HOW WE CAN MAKE A CHANGE: Bernie Sanders has the right idea of refusing to accept corporate funds for his campaign.
-We definitely need spending caps, and we need to put an end to the bribery.
+HOW WE CAN MAKE A CHANGE: Congress needs term limits.
+We also need spending caps, and we need to put an end to the bribery.
 Again, we need to raise our awareness and stand up for our rights (How to Find Your Representative).

 The increasing demand for consumer goods is destroying the environment.
 Americans (who can afford to) tend to buy new products regularly, without giving any care as to how and by whom they were made (see documentary Death by China).
 We then throw things away without second thought as to where the products end up, such as landfills and the Great Pacific Garbage Triangle.
 We continue to destroy our forests and animal species, with no end in sight.